GibsonDisaster/GameOfLifeHaskell/README.md

 # GameOfLifeHaskell
 Conways Game of Life written in Haskell using the ANSI Terminal package

-Once you have the ANSI Terminal package installed through cabal, just run the command "ghc -o GameOfLife Main.hs" and then run "./GameOfLife" to play simulation.
+Once you have the ANSI Terminal package installed through cabal, just run the command "ghc -o GameOfLife Main.hs" and then run "./GameOfLife file_with_grid.txt" to play simulation.

-Soon I will let the user input their own grid when they start the program, to allow different simulations.
+You can give the program your own grid by following the layout and style of the example "grid.txt" and passing it as the first argument of the program